 You can add the Rack Security widget from a rack’s Dashboard (Dashboard → Edit → Add Widget).
 It only shows the security status (lock icon and text) for rack sides that have at least one security sensor.

 If the rack has sensors on both sides, then the rack security status is shown for both sides.

 If the rack has partial sensors on a side, then the rack security status is shown but missing sensors are marked as “Unknown”.

 If the rack has no associated rack security sensors, a “No rack security sensors detected” message is displayed.

 In the Rack Elevation widget#

 You can add the Rack Elevation widget from a rack’s Dashboard (Dashboard → Edit → Add Widget).
-It also appears in the rack’s Layout page, and wherever multi-rack views are surfaced (for example, if you click on Show Selected Racks while multi-selecting racks in a location layout).
+It also appears on the rack’s Layout page, and wherever multi-rack views are displayed (for example, if you click on Show Selected Racks while multi-selecting racks in a location layout).
 The popover on the lock icon in the Rack Elevation widget shows the rack security status for sides that have at least one rack security sensor.

 No rack security decorations are shown if the rack has no associated rack security sensors.